-A typical application of an air cooler might be in the power generation industry, for example, to cool the intake air for a gas turbine.
+A typical application of an industrial air cooler might be in the power generation industry, for example, to cool the intake air for a gas turbine.
 An air cooler is advantageous here because the power generation of the gas turbine depends on the weight of the supplied air.
 Cooling the air increases its density, allowing the turbine to generate more power.

 There are more specialised types of air coolers for specific applications.
 For example, Sterling Thermal Technology designs and manufactures closed-circuit air coolers, which can be essential for marine applications.
 For example, in the process of recirculating marine breaking resistors.